TEACHING KIDS HEALTHY WAYS TO COMMUNICATE AND MANAGE EMOTIONS

 This is why Westside is the best.
 And we’re never going to stop fighting to get those to 10/10.

-The experience begins with a consultation between the parents of the adolescent and the therapist.
+The experience begins with a consultation between the parents of the child and the therapist.
 The goal is simple: to listen and understand needs.
-This informs the therapists on whether or not therapy will be effective.
+This informs the therapists on whether or not child counseling will be effective.
 If it is agreed that therapy will be beneficial, this meeting becomes the starting point for developing an individualized treatment plan.